TeamHypersomnia/Hypersomnia/README.md

 - [Cute fish/insect AI with flocking behaviors.](https://www.youtube.com/watch?v=0vlUOO5l0jw) Full source: [movement_path_system.cpp.](https://github.com/TeamHypersomnia/Hypersomnia/blob/master/src/game/stateless_systems/movement_path_system.cpp)
   - These too are synchronized through the network!
     - Other players will see fish and insects in the same positions, even though they **do not contribute to network traffic.**
-  - Fish and insects will react to shots and explosions!
+  - Fish and insects react to shots and explosions!
-    - And when they're scared, they'll keep closer to members of the same species.
+    - And once they're scared, they keep closer to members of the same species.
 - [Anyone can host the entire *Hypersomnia* server infrastructure.](https://github.com/TeamHypersomnia/Hypersomnia-admin-shell)
   - The Editor, the game server *and* the masterserver (server list keeper) are **all embedded in the same game executable**, on every OS.
   - You could run a separate server list for your own community around a completely modded version of *Hypersomnia*!